-Top mentions, non-mentions in Missouri governor’s first State of the State address
+Top mentions, non-mentions in Missouri governor’s State of the State address

 2018 Fiscal Year budget proposal

-As planned, Greitens did not include his budget proposal, which has traditionally been unveiled during the State of the State address.
-Greitens plans to release his spending plan during a separate address to the legislature in February.
+As planned, Greitens did not include his FY18 budget proposal, which has traditionally been unveiled during the State of the State address.
+Greitens will release his spending plan during a separate address to the legislature in February.
 The 2017 fiscal year budget includes $27 billion with about $12.5 billion for social welfare programs and administration.

 In a statement from House Minority Leader Gail McCann Beatty (D-Kansas City), she is disappointed that the governor didn’t lay out his spending plan for FY2018.